How Bill Parcells’ Peyton Manning Miss Helped Usher In Patriots Dynasty

 Had Bill Parcells approached the 1997 NFL Draft differently, that might have been the case.

 As Dom Consentino explained in a piece for Deadspin on Friday, Parcells’ New York Jets owned the No. 1 pick in 1997 after going a miserable 1-15 the previous season.
 At the time, Manning was a college superstar mulling whether he wanted to return to Tennessee for his senior season.
 Had Manning chosen to enter the draft, the Jets surely would have nabbed him first overall.
-Or would they have?

 Quoting several news stories from the past two decades, Consentino illustrated how Parcells never gave Manning’s camp confirmation that the QB would be their pick — and how that lack of certainty might have prompted Manning to stay in school.

 “As obvious as it seems now, in hindsight, that Parcells was going to take Manning and place the Jets on a path to prosperity, Parcells never articulated his intentions to Manning’s camp — and that reticence may have influenced Manning into staying,” Consentino wrote.